veredsil/sentflood/README.md

-# Flood detection using Sentinel-2 recoreds from the Sen1Floods11 dataset
+# Flood Detection using Sentinel-2 Recoreds from the Sen1Floods11 Dataset

 ## Description